 Illinois law recognizes various types of trusts.
 Which one you want to set up depends on your financial circumstances and those of your family.
 These are the most common types of trusts with which Rolling Meadows estate planning lawyers assist clients:

 - Revocable trust – You can make changes to the trust throughout your life.

 - Irrevocable trust – You cannot make changes to the trust once you set it up.
 Most people who set up irrevocable trusts do it so that, for tax purposes, many of their valuable assets do not legally belong to them.

 - Testamentary trust – The grantor’s will gives instructions about this trust, which will be established after the grantor dies.

 - Spendthrift trust – This kind of trust dispenses money to your heirs slowly over time, so they do not blow through their inheritance quickly.

 - Special needs trust – The beneficiary of this trust is an adult with disabilities, and the purpose of the trust is to provide for their expenses and care.

 - Charitable trust – The beneficiary of this trust is one or more charitable organizations.

-Contact the Rolling Meadows Trusts Lawyer at Delaney Heckman
+Contact the Rolling Meadows Trusts Lawyer at Andrea Heckman Law

 A Rolling Meadows estate planning and trusts lawyer can help you save money on taxes and ensure a stress-free probate for your estate.
-Contact Delaney Heckman in Rolling Meadows, Illinois to create the right kind of trust for you.
+Contact Andrea Heckman Law in Rolling Meadows, Illinois to create the right kind of trust for you.